KipCollo/Java-Revision/spring/mvc/Readme.md

 Spring MVC will help remove boilerplate code with help of FrontController(DispatcherServlet).It separates business logic from presentation logics.Its one of Gang of Four design Pattern.It includes 3 design patterns: trategy,Observer and Composite.

-* Standalone apps
-Creating a container for standalone application:
+* Standalone apps:- Creating a container for standalone application:

 ```java
 ApplicationContext context= new ClassPathXmlApplicationContext();
 ```